AndrewJBateman/ionic-angular-qrreader/README.md

 ## :books: General info

 * Generates QR bar codes from input text (a web address in this case) as the text is typed.
+* Note: [ngx-qrcode2](https://www.npmjs.com/package/ngx-qrcode2) has been deprecated. [@techiediaries/ngx-qrcode](https://www.npmjs.com/package/@techiediaries/ngx-qrcode) should be used instead.

 ## :camera: Screenshots